SamOBrienOlinger/PP4/README.md

   ![New Cockaparents"](assets/README.md-images/README.md-Option-1-NC.jpg)

-  - For people who will become cockapoo owners for the first time the [New Cockaparents](https://samobrienolinger.github.io/Cockapoo-Club/new-cockaparents.html#jump-to-nc) webpage provides the user with a starting point for learning more about becoming a new owner of a Cockapoo, with evidence-based information linking to credible sources on other webistes which help new owners plan and adjust to their new member of the family.
+  - For people who will become cockapoo owners for the first time the [New Cockaparents](https://samobrienolinger.github.io/Cockapoo-Club/new-cockaparents.html#jump-to-nc) pngage provides the user with a starting point for learning more about becoming a new owner of a Cockapoo, with evidence-based information linking to credible sources on other webistes which help new owners plan and adjust to their new member of the family.

-  - To ensure a positive user expereince, all internal links to this webpage bring the user to a specific point lower down the page when they land with a familiar image and heading consistent with the option they chose on the homepage that matches their expectations.
+  - To ensure a positive user expereince, all internal links to this pngage bring the user to a specific point lower down the page when they land with a familiar image and heading consistent with the option they chose on the homepage that matches their expectations.
 This feature is applied across the entire website.

 ### **[Keep Your Poo Healthy](#keep-your-poo-healthy)**